itom-project/itom-project.github.io/mainsite_hidden/source_plugins/plugins/grabber/vistek.rst

 **cameraSerialNo**: {str}, read-only
     Serial number of the camera (see camera housing) **cameraIP**: {str}, read-only
-    IP adress of the camera
+    IP address of the camera
 **camnum**: {int}
     Camera Number
 **exposure**: {float}